Skip to contents

 • # feedback- (only provided if student does not reach all points)

-For more complex exercises the list of answers is sometimes available as a variable.
+For more complex tasks the list of answers is sometimes available as a variable.
 In this case you can use the helper function mdlist to convert the vector into a markdown list:

-Typically, order exercises tend to emphasize memorization of procedural steps, a facet of knowledge that may not always be critically important.
+Typically, order tasks tend to emphasize memorization of procedural steps, a facet of knowledge that may not always be critically important.
 In practice, even professionals often rely on checklists or cheatsheets for such scenarios.
-Additionally, grading order exercises can be intricate since the absolute position of an item is often less crucial than its relative placement within a sequence.
-We advise to use order exercises with caution.
+Additionally, grading order tasks can be intricate since the absolute position of an item is often less crucial than its relative placement within a sequence.
+We advise to use order tasks with caution.